Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Origin and History

 You can find the Crimson Bellied Conure in the Amazon rainforest of South America, where it is still common in Bolivia and Brazil.
-However, due to extreme deforestation in its range, The International Union for Conservation of Nature classifies it as vulnerable.
-Scientists once thought it was similar to the Pearly Parakeet and put it into the Pyrrhura rhodogaster, but the information it was based on turned out to be false, so they renamed it the Pyrrhura perlata.
+While its range is at risk for deforestation, The International Union for Conservation of Nature classifies it as “least concern.”
+Scientists once thought it was similar to the Pearly Parakeet and put it into the Pyrrhura rhodogaster species, but the information that decision was based on turned out to be false, so they renamed it the Pyrrhura perlata.

 Temperament